Deposit Unlock scheme explained

 It is also likely to fill the gap after the Help to Buy Equity Loan scheme, which let first time buyers purchase a new build home with a 5% deposit, closed to new applicants in October 2022.

-Get expert fee-free advice on Deposit Unlock mortgages from our partners at award-winning mortgage brokers L&C.
+Get expert fee-free advice on Deposit Unlock mortgages from award-winning mortgage brokers L&C.

 Mortgage Finder